jonasm2-cs/Azure-SOC-Project/README.md

 Basically creates a connection between our VM and the Log Analytics Workspace
 <img width="2559" height="711" alt="image" src="https://github.com/user-attachments/assets/5f694eec-b15e-42c5-90e4-877cd53cffd4" />

-1. Go to Microsoft Sentinel > Click on LAW-SOC-LAB-0000
+1. Go to Microsoft Sentinel > Click on "LAW-SOC-LAB-0000"
-2. On the Left-handside Click on Content Management > Content Hub > if prompted click on "Click here to go to the Defender Portal"
+2. On the Left-handside Click on "Content Management" > Content Hub > if prompted click on "Click here to go to the Defender Portal"
 3. On the Defender Portal > Click on Microsoft Sentinel (on the left-hand side) > Content Management > Content hub > Search: Windows Security Event > Check the Windows Security Events > Install/update
-4. Once the installation is finished > click on Manage at the bottom
+4. Once the installation is finished > click on "Manage" at the bottom
 5. Open up your Azure VM on another Tab > Settings > Extensions + applications
 6. Go back to the Microsoft defender portal > Under the Windows Security Events > Click on on "Windows Security Events via AMA" > Open Connector Page
 7. On the Connector page > Create data Collection rule > Name: DCR-WINDOWS > Subscription: Azure Subcription 1 > Resource Group: RG-SOC-LAB > Next: Resouces > Expand and Select our VM (CORP-NET-EAST-1) > Next: Collect > Select which events to stream: All Security Events > Next: Review + Create > Next